nodeup/transcriptions/53-a-very-meta-show.md

 1:14:10 - **Daniel Shaw**: Yeah!
 I've been looking for the best way to address this.
 Something that I'd really like to do is set up an intern kind of a thing.
 Someone who would help me with doing that.
 You know, queuing up the shows and getting everybody on board.
 Making sure everyone's still available and having a show go off is a considerable amount of my time.
 If anyone's interested in doing that -- if you're interested in doing that.
 Yeah!
 Yes!
 Realize what you're getting into, though: it's a fair amount of work.

-1:15:13 - **Nizar Khalife**: I'm not sure if I want to be the --- in this case.
+1:15:13 - **Nizar Khalife**: I'm not sure if I want to be the change in this case.

-1:15:22 - **Name**: Did you just sign up to become a personal assistant?
+1:15:22 - **Matt Creager**: Did you just sign up to become a personal assistant?

 1:15:26 - **Daniel Shaw**: That sounds horrible, doesn't it?

-1:15:29 - **Name**: We can definitely crowdsource a lot of this stuff and help them individually, wherever we can, for sure.
+1:15:29 - **Matt Creager**: We can definitely crowdsource a lot of this stuff and help them individually, wherever we can, for sure.

 1:15:35 - **Nizar Khalife**: And not just on the show.
 There are a lot of community leaders that are just overwhelmed with things to do.
 And maybe a package that everybody uses, suddenly there's no time to maintain it.
 In those cases, the community's there and a lot of people listen to this.
 Whether or not they say so, there's a lot of people exposed to NodeUp and they follow everybody on Twitter, so they're responsive to cries for help.

 1:16:10 - **Daniel Shaw**: My concern with the pure crowdsource is that it would still require a fair amount of curation, right?

-1:16:24 - **Name**: Yeah, someone has to take ownership, for sure.
+1:16:24 - **Erik Isaksen**: Yeah, someone has to take ownership, for sure.

 1:16:27 - **Daniel Shaw**: Someone has to take ownership of that, so I think if we want to go beyond the NodeUp intern and find someone who's interested in kicking off that community crowd curation.
 That's something.
 And you'd have lots of contact with the node community.
 To pitch this, it's really an incredible opportunity to get in touch and to meet and personally get to know members throughout the node community.
 So if you're interested, hit me up and let's talk.

 ## Realtimeconf Shout Outs

-So, I think Erik has to dash soon, and we're about ready to wrap it up.
+1:17:27 - **Daniel Shaw**: So, I think Erik has to dash soon, and we're about ready to wrap it up.
 Guys, if you haven't had an opportunity to prep your plug, we're going to do that in a moment.
 Final shout outs: both Nizar and Matt want to reemphasize realtimeconf and the realtime experience.
 I'll let you guys say it in your own words.

 1:18:03 - **Nizar Khalife**: Yeah, I really want to thank everyone at &yet and everyone else not at &yet who contributed to the whole experience.
 It was absolutely amazing, it blew me away.
 It was my first conference and I really liked how it's not just pedal to the metal.
 It was definitely something greater than just tech, just coding, just a conference.
 It was something much larger than life in that sense.
 I met a lot of the &yet team - they're really awesome.
 And the actors, the musicians, everyone who helped make that happen deserves some praise because it was amazing.
 Matt?

-1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absFolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is [Alana Henderson](https://www.facebook.com/alanahendersoncello) who played Ross in the play that played out.
+1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is [Alana Henderson](https://www.facebook.com/alanahendersoncello) who played Ross in the play that played out.
 And three people at my table were in tears.
 I won't tell you if I was one of them or not, I was just at a development conference.

 1:19:40 - **Nizar Khalife**: And she's quite the looker, too, by the way.